KyleTerrito/Unsupervised-Learning/readme.md

 - Supports a variety of real-world applications, including customer segmentation, fraud detection, and bioinformatics.

 ### How to Maximize Your Learning Experience 🎯
-- Work through the provided activities!
+- Work through the provided notebooks and examples.
-- Think about how this can be applied to your project.
+- Apply clustering techniques to real-world datasets.
+- Engage in discussions and collaborate with peers.
 - Approach the material with an analytical mindset and curiosity.

 ### Get Started 🚀